salilab/imp/doc/introduction.md

 ## The four stage process ## {#introduction_four_stages}

 The integrative structure determination is an iterative process consisting of four stages:
-- gathering of data;
+1. gathering of data;
-- design of the model representation and encoding of the data as a scoring function.
-The scoring function consists of that consists of terms, called restraints, one for each data-point
+2. design of the model representation and encoding of the data as a scoring function.
+The scoring function consists of terms, called restraints, one for each data-point;
-- the sampling method that finds good scoring conformations of the model;
+3. the sampling method that finds good scoring conformations of the model;
-- and analysis of data and resulting model conformations, including of uncertainty in the solutions.
+4. and analysis of data and resulting model conformations, including of uncertainty in the solutions.

 # IMP # {#introduction_imp}